Wichita Wrongful Death Attorneys

 How Wrongful Death Cases Work

+When someone dies due to the negligence of a person or company, these cases are known as wrongful death cases.
 A wrongful death sometimes results in two separate civil cases: first, an actual wrongful death case pursuant to K.S.A.
 60-1901 et. seq., which belongs to the deceased’s legal heirs.

 These statutes allow the legal heirs to recover for: